mano-at-sdsc/published-documentation/Error:-Timeout.md

 ```

 ASCII or UTF encodings are fine.
 However ISO type encodings like the one for `project.tsv` above will need to be re-encoded.

+**1. File size limitations**

+If you have tried all the other solutions on this page, and are still getting timeout errors, it's possible that the size or complexity of your submission is exceeding our processing limits.
+If you suspect this is the case please email [the helpdesk](support@cfde.atlassian.net) for support.